 The aim of the teaching is to further develop the student's maturity and musicality in the principal study, as a basis for the practice of professional work.

-The teaching is arranged individually, according to each student's capabilities, needs and repertoire knowledge, and consists mainly of individual lessons, together with joint classes, etc. Emphasis is placed on the student's ability to combine personal artistic expression with a solid technical foundation.
+The teaching is arranged individually, according to each student's capabilities, needs and repertoire knowledge, and consists mainly of individual lessons, which may be supplemented with joint classes, projects, etc. Emphasis is placed on the student's ability to combine personal artistic expression with a solid technical foundation.
+A wide range of works/pieces and styles relevant to the instrument from the Baroque period and up to contemporary times are worked on and rehearsed.